Interactions-Nexus/Nexus-Wiki/interactions/int-incident.md

 When a critical incident is filed, it should have verifiable proof, it will be documented and an investigation will be conducted by the facilitators in the shortest possible time.

-Once the chair or facilitator(s) receive a critical incident, they will first decide with a poll if this needs furthur through inverstigation or the proof provided is not sufficient or the case is not to be considered.
+Once the chair or facilitator(s) receive a critical incident, they will first decide with a poll if this needs further through inverstigation or the proof provided is not sufficient or the case is not to be considered.
 The poll will need a 51% majority.

 In case an investigation is recommended then:

-- The person who is under investigation will have to step down voluntarily or be releaved from his/her duties with immediate effect till the investigation is completed.
-In case the incident is filed against the chair or facilitator(s) an election has to be conducted to choose a temporary replacement.
+- The person who is under investigation will have to step down voluntarily or be relieved from his/her duties with immediate effect until the investigation is completed.
+In case the incident is filed against the chair or facilitator(s), an election has to be conducted to choose a temporary replacement.

 - If the critical incident is against a group then that group facilitator(s) will not be part of the investigation team and will also be temporarily removed from creative layer till the investigation is completed.
-The group will function normally till the investigation is completed, but will not be allowed to tamper with the investigation in any manner.
+The group will function normally until the investigation is completed, but will not be allowed to tamper with the investigation in any manner.

 - If the investigation finds that the person who filed the critical incident was having malicious intent and wanted to cause harm to the concerned person or group(s), then he will be terminated with immediate effect.